 In 2014, SSI started delivering support services to people with disability through the Ability Links NSW program.
 In 2015, SSI became the lead organisation in a consortium selected to deliver settlement services to refugees and migrants in NSW.

 SSI delivers services under the following primary programs areas:

-Humanitarian Settlement Services Program (HSS) – casework and housing support for humanitarian entrants who have been granted a permanent protection visa during the first 12 months in Australia (Federally funded).
+Humanitarian Settlement Program (HSP) – casework and housing support for humanitarian entrants who have been granted a permanent protection visa during the first 12 months in Australia (Federally funded).

 NSW Settlement Partnership (NSP) – this consortium of 23 community organisations delivers settlement services that support self-reliance, equitable participation in Australian society and, as a consequence, promote social cohesion and productive diversity within the Australian community (Federally funded).

 Status Resolution Support Service (SRSS) – the SRSS program provides support to people who are living in the community on temporary visas, or who are in community detention, while their application for refugee status is assessed (Federally funded).

 Multicultural Foster Care – provides general foster care services to children and young people from CALD backgrounds (NSW Government funded).